vanGoghhh/tp/docs/DeveloperGuide.md

 1. Editing a candidate while on the candidates tab and all candidates are displayed

-    1. Prerequisites: Perform test case 1.2 from [Adding a candidate](#adding-a-candidate) to add a new candidate and verify that it passes.
+    1. Prerequisites: Perform test case 1.2 from [Section 7.2.
+Adding a candidate](#72-adding-a-candidate) to add a new candidate and verify that it passes.

     1. Test case: `edit can INDEX n/Ron bl/true` where `INDEX` is the list index of the candidate just added in the prerequisite step <br>
        Expected: The `Name` of the candidate at index `INDEX` changes from _Rob_ to _Ron_ and `Blacklisted` changes from _false_ to _true_.